robinhenry/gym-anm/docs/source/topics/design_new_env.rst

   way to infer the bounds of observation vectors :math:`o_t` and :code:`observation_bounds()` can be used to specify them.
 * :code:`render()` and :code:`close()` are optional methods that can be implemented to support rendering of the environment.
-For more information, see the official `Gym <https://gym.openai.com/docs/>`_ documentation.
+For more information, see the official `Gymnasium <https://gymnasium.farama.org/>`_ documentation.

 Example